hnordquist/INCC6/readme.txt

   50 Current acquire state retention and recall is not consistent 47 A second calib assay does not recall the previous calib assay item id 46 HV Plateau enhancement
-  38 Acquire Verification from file -- Cancel button pushed, INCC6 ignores 34 Implement Composite Isotopics dlg and use
+  40 source ID in 'initial source' does not get passed to results 38 Acquire Verification from file -- Cancel button pushed, INCC6 ignores 34 Implement Composite Isotopics dlg and use
   33 Implement INCC5 File > Get External Data > Stratum Authority and Item Relevant Data Files